MazamaScience/DigitalOcean-R-setup/docs/Ubuntu_apache_docker.md

 [How To Install the Apache Web Server on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-18-04)

-All commands should be executed as root.
+All commands should be executed as root while in the `DigitalOcean-R-setup/` directory.

 1. Run Apache installation
   * `make -f Makefiles/Makefile.ubuntu18.04x64_docker apache`